Framingham State University

 McCarthy Dining Commons Improvements

 After decades of use, Framingham State University’s (FSU) main dining commons was in need of renovations.
 FSU and Massachusetts State College Building Authority (MSCBA) engaged MDS to design targeted improvements that modernize operations and revitalize the student dining experience.

 The servery was reconfigured to create a more open, marketplace style environment that showcases cooking and offers students a stronger sensory experience with their meal prep.
 New kitchen equipment enables FSU to offer a wider variety of culinary options, with an emphasis on healthy meal selections.

 The open, marketplace style servery showcases cooking and offers students a stronger sensory experience with their meal prep.

 Enthusiastically supported by students and the broader campus community, the project adds FSU’s first on-campus Dunkin’ Donuts on the upper level of the McCarthy Center.
 Campus surveys indicated this was strongly favored by students over the existing coffee kiosk.
 A summer construction schedule enables continued use of the Dining Commons during the academic calendar.
-The project will open for the Fall 2018 semester.
+The project opened for the Fall 2018 semester.